mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone**: Being in the stream of time?

 **Katagiri Roshi:** Mm-hmm; being in the stream of time.
-That time is [...] the moment, because that nowness is the time in terms of the relationship between past and future; that is nowness.
-So very naturally, the present in relation with the past and future is nothing but the moment.
+That [kind of] time is [...] the moment, because that nowness is time in terms of the relationship between past and future.
+Very naturally, the present in relation with the past and future is nothing but the moment.
 Alright?
 This is the present you believe.

-So the present you believe is not something you can really depend on because it’s the moment.
+So the present you believe is not something you can really depend on, because it’s the moment.
 It has only the length of the moment: very short.

 But we don’t believe that.
 Consciously or unconsciously, we believe the present has a long length of time; so-called *today*, so-called *hours*, et cetera.
 But I don’t think this is the present.

 So the present you live in is nothing but the length of the time of the moment.
 That is the place you live.
-So very naturally that is [this] time, nowness, is going in the samsaric world.
+So very naturally that is [that this] time, nowness, is going in the samsaric world.

 And the second nowness is what?